Skip to Content

 There is more to having a dog than just teaching them commands.
 On this site we try to focus on both the training and the emotional side of having a puppy.

-Traveling with a dog presents its own set of problems that I hope I can help others get through by sharing my first-hand experiences and what I have learned about dog travel.
+I hope I can help others get through by sharing my first-hand experiences and what I have learned about dog travel.

 I hope that you can join us for the journey.